HR Glossary for HR Professionals

 What is Employee Leave?

 Employee leave is a prolonged period of absence for a worker.
-Employees can take leave for a variety of reasons, including to handle family matters, and leave benefits can reimburse an employee’s full paycheck, part of their pay, or none of their wages.
+Employees can take leave for a variety of reasons, including to handle family matters.
+Leave benefits can reimburse an employee’s full paycheck, part of their pay, or none of their wages.

-While employee leave is sometimes offered by employers, it can also be required by law, depending on the state in which the employee resides.
+While employers sometimes offer employee leave, it can also be required by law, depending on the state in which the employee resides.
 According to the Department of Labor, leave benefits “are generally an agreement between the employer and employee, or employees’ representative (such as a union).”

 Is Employee Leave Required by Law?

-Some types of leave are required by law.
-For example, the Family and Medical Leave Act (FMLA) requires that employees are granted up to 12 weeks of unpaid, job-protected leave each year—with their health benefits in place during the absence.
+Law requires some types of leave.
+For example, the Family and Medical Leave Act (FMLA) requires that employees are granted up to 12 weeks of unpaid, job-protected leave each year.
+This also includes their health benefits in place during the absence.

 However, different states have requirements in place to protect employees in the event that a leave of absence is required.
 For HR administrators, it’s recommended that you familiarize yourself with the laws and regulations corresponding to your employer’s state.

-Other forms of employer-provided leave are voluntary, which means that organizations are not required to offer them to their team.
+Other forms of employer-provided leave are voluntary.
+This means that organizations are not required to offer them to their team.

 What Are the Different Types of Employee Leave?

-There are many different types of employee leave a company can offer their employees, including both paid and unpaid leave.
-Employers are also required by the federal government to offer certain types of leave.
+Companies can offer their employees many different types of employee leave, including both paid and unpaid leave.
+Additionally, employers are required by the federal government to offer certain types of leave.

 The various types of leave include: